Lane Thomas Player Props: Nationals vs. Cardinals

 Lane Thomas At The Plate

+- Thomas has 81 hits and an OBP of .340, both of which rank first among Washington hitters this season.

-- He ranks 19th in batting average, 60th in on base percentage, and 28th in slugging among qualified hitters in baseball.
+- Among qualified hitters, he ranks 22nd in batting average, while his on-base percentage ranks 63rd and he is 30th in slugging.

-- Thomas is batting .364 with two homers during his last games and is on a seven-game hitting streak.
+- Thomas is batting .350 with two homers during his last outings and is on an eight-game hitting streak.

-- Thomas has picked up a hit in 78.6% of his 70 games this season, with multiple hits in 28.6% of those games.
+- In 78.9% of his 71 games this season, Thomas has picked up at least one hit.
+He's also had 20 multi-hit games.

-- In 24 games this season (34.3%), Thomas has picked up an RBI, and in nine of those games (12.9%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 35.2% of his games this year, Thomas has tallied at least one RBI.
+In nine of those games (12.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.